i4Ds/STIXCore/docs/users.rst

         packet_data.append(packet_binary[76:])

 Next the source header, data header and ssid or PI1_VAL can be parsed and filtered.
-In the following code we filter for for server 21, subervice 6 and SSID or 21
+In the following code we filter for service 21, sub-service 6 and SSID or PI1_VAL 21

 .. code-block:: python